FatihCANLII/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_03.md

 I = (2.00 \pm 0.05)\text{ A}
 $$

-Our goal is to calculate the resistance and determine its uncertainty using uncertainty propagation.
+Our goal is to calculate the resistance and determine its uncertainty.

 ---